sidahuja1/MICB475_24W1_Team_2/README.md

 Aim 1: data wrangling, combining metadata, creating a new column

-Aim 2: taxonomic metrics, core microbiome
-- Surgery vs old, FMT vs young

-Aim 3: cross compare
+Aim 2: cross compare across the 6 groups, with indicator, differential abundance, etc.

 *Potentially look at functional differences

 **To do**:
 Wrangle data this week: